bertrandmoal/ards_young/README.md

 - number of patient with a rehospitalization
 - number of dead, dead in less than 28 and 90 days, out the hopistal in less than 28 and 90 days

-ards_young_lab_{sitei}.csv : number, mean, and std lab by day and by groups
+ards_young_lab-{sitei}.csv : number, mean, and std lab by day and by groups

-ards_young_proc_diag_med{sitei}.csv :number of patients with ICD10/9, medication, procedure by groups
+ards_young_proc_diag_med-{sitei}.csv :number of patients with ICD10/9, medication, procedure by groups

 Finally, please upload your results (in [`results/`](results/) via a [pull request] or request @bertrandmoal to add you as a contributor.

-If you run into any problem adapting this code to your data, let us (@bertrandmoal) know via Slack
+If you run into any problem adapting this code to your data, let me  know via Slack (@bertrandmoal)